Commodity Trading

 What is a commodity broker?

-A commodity broker acts as a link between the trader and the market, offering commodity futures quotes via its liquidity providers.
+A commodity broker acts as a link between the trader and the market, offering quotes via its liquidity providers.
 Its trading platform reflects the best possible market conditions and offers the capability to execute trades.
 A commodity broker will charge a commission on every deal and its interests are aligned with that of the commodity trader.

 How to define success for a commodity trader

 Success might look very different to one commodity trader than it does to another.
-It’s important you enter the commodity market with a clear idea of what you want to achieve and how you’re going to do it.
+It’s important you enter the commodity market with a clear idea of what you want to achieve and how you’re going to achieve it.

 Setting objectives will help to give your trading strategy a framework and it will allow you to manage your expectations as you progress.
 Remember, commodity trading is high risk and high reward, so you need to be prepared for any losses and have a plan in place that will help you recover from them.
+Even the most experienced commodity traders won’t get it right every time, but it’s important that you have faith in your research and be clear in your mind as to how you define success.

 Open a commodity trading account